 Since December 2020, seniors and their relatives can store security around the clock.

-Safety watch & more
+Emergency watch & more

 Carefree shopping experience

-After successful payment, the JAMES Product is prepared and shipped with the subscriptionselected by the customer.
-Get started safely: A user account for the JAMES APPS and the Web Portal is created for the customer even before the product is shipped.
+After successful payment, the JAMES product is prepared and shipped with the SUBSCRIPTIONselected by the customer.
+Get started safely: A user account for the JAMES APPS and the web portal is created for the customer even before the product is shipped.

 JAMESis looking forward to welcoming you as a webshop customer soon!